-Cavities are preventable and, for National Children’s Dental Health Month, Dr. Mitali Patel, a pediatric dentist at Children’s National Hospital, is sharing some tips for keeping your child’s teeth healthy.
+Cavities are preventable and, for National Children’s Dental Health Month, pediatric dentist Dr. Mitali Patel is sharing some tips for keeping your child’s teeth healthy.

 “Dental health is an important part of a child’s overall health and oral health is important because it’s more than preventing cavities,” says Dr. Patel.
 “It includes a range of health and disease prevention, including alignment of facial bones, jaws and teeth.
 Maintaining nutrition, communication, growth and development are also important.”